hkankyilmaz/countries/README.md

 🔸 You can see all countries information. <br>
 🔸 This web app built with using [Remix.js](https://remix.run/). <br>

+Firstly, You should fork/download repo to your github/pc after than open the app with VS Code and follow the below commands...

 ## 💻 Setup <br>

 ### Install Dependencies